 - The welfare of the child is paramount and is assessed on a case-by-case basis

-- The courts of the child’s country of ‘habitual residence’ are best placed to decide maters.
+- The courts of the child’s country of ‘habitual residence’ are best placed to decide matters.

 Complications often arise.
-For instance, a wife of a separated couple might want to take their children back to the UK from the marital home in continental Europe.
-However, as the children reside outside of the UK, the local courts should determine custody, but the current waiting time for such cases in some European Union countries is three years.
+For instance, a wife of a separated couple might want to take her children back to the UK from the marital home in continental Europe.
+However, as the children reside outside of the UK, the local courts are the ones who should determine residence., However the current waiting time for such cases in some European countries is three years.
 In this situation, there may be an option to seek ‘temporary’ permission to leave the country until the final hearing.

 What About Prenuptial Agreements And International Divorce?